d-morrison/IntroStatActivities/_book/03-L02-EDA-categorical.md

 #### Displaying a single categorical variable {-}

 If we wanted to know how many children in our data set were in each level of myopia, we would create a frequency bar plot of the variable `Sight`.
-Enter the variable name, `Sight`, for xx into the `ggplot` code below to create a bar plot.
-Highlight and run lines **..**.
+Enter the variable name, `Sight`, for xx into the `ggplot` code at line 9 in the `R` script file.
+Highlight and run lines 8 - 14 to create the plot.
 Note: this is a **frequency** bar plot plotting counts (the number of children in each level of sight is displayed on the $y$-axis).

 ```r